CiupagaPL/Przecinek/README.md

 - CSFML - Game engine is based on these libraries.
 You can find them [here](https://github.com/SFML/csfml).
 - Fira Mono - It's used as main font in this project.
 You can find it [here](https://github.com/mozilla/Fira).

-> There will also be transitional assets that I will try to get rid of after each new build.
+> There will also be transitional assets that I'll try to get rid of after each new build.

 ## Special Mention
 Shout out to the people who have helped me with my previous projects!